Skip to main content

 Deltas form by the deposition of sediment at the mouth of stream when water flows into a lake or the ocean.
 Stream velocity decreases upon entering the ocean which causes the stream to deposit its load.
 The shape of a delta depends on a number of factors like the rate of sediment supply, wave action and coastal currents reworking the deposited sediment, and the rate at which the alluvial deposits subsides.
 For more about deltas see: "Deltaic Landforms" Geomorphology From Space, NASA.

-This page titled 18.5: Landforms of Alluvial Rivers is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.5: Landforms of Alluvial Rivers is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?